Note: Further updates to this post can now be found at andanyways.com

 27. Learn basic Italian – duolingo

-29. Read 5 craft or business books
+29. Read 5 craft, business or self-help books

 30. Put our France photos into a digital photo book